INDIA Farouttrek Upper Chiboo Approach Road, Kalimpong-734301 WhatsApp/Ph : 91-9933975902 / 7797749499

 Thinchenkhang Expedition in Sikkim with a side Trek to Goechala Pass

-Thinchenkhang a popular peak
+Thinchenkhang a popular peak for Climbing

 Secondly, Thinchenkhang at just 6010m tall is a technical peak, and climbing Thinchenkhang involves all the technical aspects of climbing an eight thousand meter peak.
 Therefore, in order for one to undergo Thinchenkhang expedition in Sikkim, one needs to be a trained climber having both technical knowledge and skill.